 This course provides instruction in the principles of critical analysis and the composition of reasoned, written responses to a variety of social issues.
 These include issues falling within the scope of sociology, anthropology, economics, education, politics, criminology, biology and the physical sciences.
-Both deductive and inductive
+Both deductive and inductive forms of reasoning are studied, including common formal and informal fallacies.

-Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Prerequisite: ENG 1A and MATH 50
+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Prerequisite: ENG-001A and MATH-050 or MATH-054